 Fortunately for us, ketosis is not some elusive metabolic state.
 Ketosis is 100% measurable.
 In order to know if you’re in a state of ketosis it’s imperative you test your ketone levels.
 There are three common methods for measuring ketone levels.

 Now that we’re all clear on what the ketogenic diet is.
-Let’s move on to what sorts of benefits and side-effects we can expect while on the keto diet.
+Let’s move on to why the keto diet is 100% worth the hype!
 See you next week for The Keto Diet Masterclass Part 2: Benefits and Side-Effects of the Ketogenic Diet.

 Can’t wait?
 I don’t blame you.
 Click below to watch the entire 3-part series now!